lcx64579/composability-in-transformer-pruning/README.md

 **NOTE: Unfinished.
 Actively updating.**

-A framework to utilize the compsability between pruning configurations in the pruning of Transformer models.
+A framework to utilize the composability between pruning configurations in the pruning of Transformer models.
 This implementation only focuses on the pruning of Linear (FC) layers and Multi-head Attention layers.

 ## Usage